adamwillner/Group-3-Data-Engineering-Project-1/Documentation/DataWareHouseDocumentation.md

 - `DimDate` is reused as a role-playing dimension for start date, return date, and end date.
 - `DimLocation` is reused as a role-playing dimension for rental location and return location.
 - Calculated values such as `rental_amount` and `rental_duration_minutes` are stored in the fact table to simplify analysis.
-- The column names `adress_id` and `adress` in `DimCustomer` are known spelling inconsistencies and should be reviewed for possible renaming.